FAQs

 Discover your local parks

-The Friends of Parks organisation is suitable for people of all ages who have in interest in the wonderful diversity found in the state’s national parks and reserves.
+The Friends of Parks and Nature organisation is suitable for people of all ages who have in interest in the wonderful diversity found in the state’s national parks and reserves.

 So why not find a Friends group in your area of interest, visit their member page, and get in touch with them to find out what activities they engage in, and the types of roles you could enjoy.